yehia67/documentation/node-software/0.1/iri/how-to-guides/subscribe-to-events-in-an-iri-node.md

 You may want to subscribe to events in the [zero message queue (ZMQ)](../concepts/zero-message-queue.md) to do the following:

 * Monitor an address for when a transaction is sent to it and confirmed
-* Create a Tangle visualisation website, such as [thetangle.org](https://thetangle.org/)
+* Create a Tangle visualization website, such as [thetangle.org](https://thetangle.org/)

 You can subscribe to events in the ZMQ by doing the following: